 Being part of GSAPP, our program connects with design, preservation, and real estate faculty and professionals to add to ideas and techniques developed by planners and social activists.
 We also offer a range of curriculum and dual-degree options within and beyond GSAPP for students interested in additional content expertise and skills.
 Our graduates work in critical and leading roles in government, private firms, nonprofit organizations, advocacy groups, multilateral institutions, and international NGOs.

 The faculty shares a core pedagogic belief that the best professional education takes place in an environment of learning by doing, reinforced by classroom work and group projects.
-Planners must have a thorough understanding of the economic, social, political, and physical forces that shape the built environment.
-These beliefs are implemented through program offerings that include familiarity with the range of analytic and research techniques used by planners, a semester-long studio project, and courses in planning history and theory.
+Planners must have a thorough understanding of the economic, social, political, legal, and physical forces that shape the built environment.

 Curriculum offerings equip students with familiarity with the range of analytic and research techniques used by planners, practical skills through a semester-long studio project and other class projects, and competency in both general and specialized knowledge of planning.
 Students are required to choose at least one concentration area among four options: Built Environment, Community and Economic Development, International Planning and Development, and Urban Analytics.
 Students take a minimum of four courses and 12 points in a concentration.

 |Course||Semester||Title||Student Work||Instructor||Syllabus||Requirements & Sequence||Location & Time||Session & Points||Call No.|